tudor-malene/Easygrid/README.md

 #### Upgrading to 1.4.0
- - merge the rendering templates to benefit from the latest features in Config.groovy :
+- Merge the rendering templates to benefit from the latest features in `Config.groovy` :
  - add a default.export.maxRows value
  - add default.autocomplete.autocompleteService = org.grails.plugin.easygrid.AutocompleteService
  - add default.idColName = 'id'